gebeer/FieldtypeImageReference/README.md

 **Inputfield Image Reference** is an Inputfield to select a single image from
 * images on another page and optionally its children
-* and/or from a folder inside site/templates/
+* and/or from a folder inside site/templates/ or site/assets/
 * and/or from the page that is being edited
-* and/or from any page on the site.
+* and/or from any page on the site

 ![Inputfield in page edior](images/inputfield-in-editor.png) You can upload/edit images to other pages from within the input field
 ![Upload images to other pages from within field](images/upload-edit-from-field.png)

 ### When to use ?
 If you want to let editors choose an image from a set of images that is being used site-wide.
 Ideal for images that are being re-used across the site (e.g. icons, but not limited to that).
+If you want to manage (upload/delete) images inside a folder that do not belong to a single page.
 Other than the native ProcessWire images field, the images here are not stored per page.
 Only references to images that live on other pages or inside a folder are stored.
 This has several advantages:
 * one central place to organize images
 * when images change, you only have to update them in one place.
 All references will be updated, too.
 (Provided the name of the image that has changed stays the same)

 ### Features
-* Images can be loaded from a folder inside site/templates/
+* Images can be loaded from a folder inside site/templates/ or site/assets
+* Images in that folder can be uploaded and deleted from the inputfield
 * Images can be loaded from other pages defined as image source
 * Images can be organized into categories.
 Child pages of the main 'image source page' serve as categories
 * Images can be loaded from any page on the site